Unocal Corporation: Central Asia

 Unocal seems to have had a deeper role.
 Intelligence "whistleblower" Julie Sirrs claimed that anti-Taliban leader Ahmad Shah Massoud told her he had "proof that Unocal had provided money that helped the Taliban take Kabul [in 1996]".
 And French journalist Richard Labeviere said, referring to the later 1990s, "The CIA and Unocal's security forces ... provided military weapons and instructors to several Taleban militia[s] ..."
 US State Department officials openly promoted the pipeline, and former Secretary of State Henry Kissinger served as a Unocal consultant.

 The Taliban and Unocal were in negotiations in Texas to discuss arrangements for the gas pipeline from Turkmenistan to Pakistan in 1997 although it faced competition with from the Argentine Bridas Corporation.

 While no deal was ultimately agreed with either company, the Taliban were leaning toward making a deal with Unocal as of August 1998.
 The company suspended work on the project following the U.S. cruise missile strikes on Afghanistan in response to the 1998 U.S. Embassy bombings and completely pulled out in December 1998 citing low oil prices and a need to cut costs in addition to regional instability.

 Unocal was also the third-largest member of the Baku-Tbilisi-Ceyhan pipeline from the Caspian Sea to the Mediterranean Sea.

 Indonesia

-Unocal entered the Indonesian Market in 1961.
-Under the leadership of Henry L. Brandon (VP of International Development), Union Oil was the first US Oil Company to sign a production sharing agreement (contract of work) with President Suharto.
+Unocal entered the Indonesian market in 1961.
+Under the leadership of Henry L. Brandon (VP of International Development), Union Oil was the first US oil company to sign a production sharing agreement (contract of work) with President Suharto.

 Sponsorships

 Union Oil was the sponsor of the Major Burnham Bowling Trophy, an annual California bowling event supported by the Boy Scouts of America and named after Major Frederick Russell Burnham.

 76 was the official fuel and motor oil of NASCAR from the sport's inaugural season in 1948 until the end of the 2003 season when Sunoco became the official fuel and Mobil 1 became the official motor oil.

-The 76 logo is often seen in Major League Baseball and National Football League stadiums on the west coast and a 76 gas station has been located in the Dodger Stadium parking lot for decades.
+76 was an initial sponsor of the Los Angeles Dodgers when the team relocated from Brooklyn in 1958.
+The 76 logo was the only corporate sponsorship visible in Dodger Stadium for many years after it opened in 1962.
+76 logos currently adorn the batter's on-deck circles and the logo is atop the two large scoreboards in right and left field.
+A 76 gas station was located in the Dodger Stadium parking lot for decades.
+It is no longer an operating station, but the building continues to stand, serving as an event space.
+The 76 logo is often seen in other Major League Baseball and National Football League stadiums on the west coast.